pydata/xarray/CORE_TEAM_GUIDE.md

 While it is expected that most votes will be unanimous, a two-thirds majority of the cast votes is enough.

-Core developers can choose to become emeritus core developers and suspend their approval and voting rights until they become active again.
+Core team members can choose to become emeritus core team members and suspend their approval and voting rights until they become active again.

 ## Contribute to this guide (!)

-This guide reflects the experience of the current core developers.
+This guide reflects the experience of the current core team members.
 We may well have missed things that, by now, have become second nature—things that you, as a new team member, will spot more easily.
-Please ask the other core developers if you have any questions, and submit a pull request with insights gained.
+Please ask the other core team members if you have any questions, and submit a pull request with insights gained.

 ## Conclusion